gordonmurray/php-compare-databases/README.md

 PHP compare databases
 =====================

-A script to determine if 2 mySQL Databases such as a 'Development' and 'Live' database have the same tables and table structures.
+A Codeigniter Controller to determine if 2 mySQL Databases such as a 'Development' and 'Live' database have the same tables and table structures.

 It will show the SQL commands needed to create tables in the Live database if they do not exist.